AXOca/Stand-Tools/StandSupportTool-cs/README.md

 Afterwards, [Alessandro](https://github.com/alessandromrc) made the initial polished version of my rough Python script in C#.
 They invited me to his repo, and I added a few features and optimized it.
 I also made the design (which is much easier in Visual Studio than what I did previously).
 Now, it's at least a tiny bit stand look-a-like like the website.
 That's it.

+## To-Do List

+- Improve the "Copy Log to Clipboard" feature by allowing users to select the number of instances of Stand to be copied (from one Welcome Message to the next).

 ## Changelog

 ### Version 0.2 06-16-24